Trench (album): Singles

 On July 11, 2018, the band released the first two singles, "Jumpsuit" and "Nico and the Niners", as well as a music video for "Jumpsuit".
-On July 25, 2018, a music video for "Nico and the Niners" was released, as a second addition to a three-part music video series, regarding Tyler Joseph's fictional city, Dema.
-Both videos feature references to the music videos of previous songs, including "Heavydirtysoul" and "Stressed Out", both singles off of the band's previous album, with the repeated imagery of a burning car for the former and an elaborate handshake for the latter.
+On July 25, 2018, a music video for "Nico and the Niners" was released, as the second of a trilogy of videos centered on the fictional world of Trench.
+Both videos feature references to the videos of previous songs, including "Heavydirtysoul" and "Stressed Out", with the repeated imagery of a burning car for the former and an elaborate handshake by Joseph and Dun for the latter.

 The third single off the album, "Levitate", was leaked onto the streaming platform Tidal prior to its official release in August, only to quickly be removed.
 The song was subsequently released the next day as the album's third single via Zane Lowe's Beats 1 show as the day's "World Record", accompanied by the album's official track listing.
-A music video was also released, concluding the trilogy series.
+A music video was also released, concluding the trilogy.

 On August 20, 2018, at the VMAs, a ten-second long snippet of the song "My Blood" was played at the end of a commercial promoting the album.
 On August 27, 2018, a Twitter user leaked the full song onto his Twitter account in low quality, after they found that it could be played on their Apple HomePod.
 The leak was confirmed real when the band made the song available on streaming services later that day, as the album's fourth single.
-A music video for the song was premiered on YouTube the day of the album's release.
+A music video for the song premiered on YouTube the day of the album's release.
 On January 22, 2019, the track "Chlorine" was released as the album's fifth single and was accompanied by a music video.
-"The Hype" was sent to Alternative US radios on July 16, 2019 as the sixth single from the album, its music video releasing not long after.
+"The Hype" was sent to US alternative radio on July 16, 2019, as the sixth and final single from the album, with its music video released on July 26.